fyfirman/eko-docs/src/content/docs/getting-started/browser-extension.md

 - Scrolling and navigation
 - Extracting content

-The `ComputerWeb` tool provides mouse and keyboard control capabilities.
+The `BrowserUse` tool provides mouse and keyboard control capabilities.
 For example, clicking a button:

 ```typescript
 // When generating a workflow that needs to click something: